Myers-web/MyersSportsMedicine/content/the-knee/symptoms-of-an-acl-tear.md

 ---
-title: "Symptoms of an Acl Tear"
+title: "Symptoms of an ACL Tear"
 date: 2018-02-11T14:52:43-05:00
 description: ""
 ---